dstroot/my_blog/_posts/2014-07-01-from-open-government-to-open-corporation.md

 * Using open data, such as customer discussions on social media, companies can refine product requirements and create new products and services.
 * Companies can even consider ways in which to monetize the value of their data.

+### A few words about information security

+Yes, "Open Data" sounds like it runs counter to everything we have been taught about information security and the principle of "least priviledge".
+To be clear, there is information in an organization addressed by privacy laws, HIPAA, PCI and various and sundry other laws and regulations.
+This data must of course be protected as prescribed - even so, having a record of the datasets involved and who "owns" them is actually useful for both open data purposes (because it makes the fact we have the data, and who owns it, visible even if the dataset itself is not exposed) as well as information security requirements (because security begins with information ownership and knowing who can grant/revoke access to sensitive information).

+Lets also keep things in perspective - the vast majority of data in most organizations is simply "internal data" and is not confidential or sensitive.
+Yet it is information that people need to perform their jobs and often they struggle to find it, or use stale data, because they just don't know where to go or who to contact for the information - sand in the gears of daily operations.

 ## Summary

 Think about how open data could apply to your business: